 Orthopedic surgeries typically last between two to four hours, depending on the type of surgery and on your pet’s specific case.

-Many of our patients need to stay with us overnight after surgery so that we can monitor them as they recover.
-Depending on the type of surgery that is performed and how quickly they recover after anesthesia and surgery, your pet may be able to go home on the same day.
+Depending on the type of surgery that is performed and how quickly they recover after anesthesia and surgery, your pet may be referred to a trusted veterinary critical care facility for overnight monitoring and care.

 College Animal Hospital is happy to welcome new patients!
 Our experienced vets are passionate about the health of San Diego pets.
 Get in touch today to book your pet's first appointment.